|Number of Visits||1|

 My plan, before taking the trip, had been to drive the main park road on Day 1 and then head to Shark Valley on Day 2.
 Those plans were disrupted by the minor accident, so I skipped Shark Valley and spent Day 2 driving the main park road.
 That morning, I decided that it would be more worthwhile to discuss the previous day’s accident with my insurance company than to get sunrise photos.
 I hung out around my hotel room until about 9:30 before finally heading back into the park.
 I drove past Royal Palm since I had spent so much time there the night before.

 I stopped at each of the main stopping points along the road; Pa-hay-okee Overlook, Mahogany Hammock, Nine Mile Pond, West Lake, and at the Flamingo Visitor Center at the end of the road.
 All of these points are included on the map above.
 For the most part, these stops consist of a parking lot, a short path, and a boardwalk.
 Flamingo is built up and has stores, boat launches, and campgrounds, but none of that was very picturesque.
-I did take the photo to the left in the parking lot at Flamingo; mainly because I wanted a record of how beautiful the clouds were.
+I did take the photo to the right in the parking lot at Flamingo; mainly because I wanted a record of how beautiful the clouds were.
 Otherwise, I didn’t take any photos that I was particularly happy about.
 There just weren’t many great foregrounds.

 Along the road, I also stopped wherever there was a turnout and an open spot of water near the road.
 I wanted to find alligators.
 I did see a couple small ones (about 2 feet long), but no large ones.
 The baby alligators were mostly tucked into reeds along the sides of small ponds.
 One was sunning itself on a concrete boat launch.
 I got as close as I dared, within about 10 yards.
 I wasn’t so worried about the small alligators, I was more pre-occupied with scanning the murky water they were lying next to in case a mother alligator was waiting to jump out.
 I chatted with a park ranger who assured me that alligators are not like bears in terms of protecting their young.
 That helped me rest a bit easier.